All the men and women of Watergate

 All but Kissinger ended up serving time for conspiracy and obstruction of justice – for trying to cover up the event and his relationship with the White House.

-Another cartoon that was on the cover of Time, with several of the advisers surrounding Nixon and pointing at each other and surrounded in turn by cables, shows how even the most faithful ceased to be so when they saw themselves with water up to their necks and chose to expose and to accuse.
+Another cartoon that was the cover of Timewith several of the advisers surrounding Nixon and pointing at each other and surrounded in turn by cables, shows how even the most faithful ceased to be so when they found themselves with water up to their necks and chose to expose and accuse.

 THE DRAMA OF JOHN AND MARTHA MITCHELL